 Incorporating clicker use in your class can be very useful and allow you to direct the lecture based on the understanding of the material being presented.
 The HRACC, Auditorium and Histology lab are set up with permanent receivers.
-Here are some helpful links to get started:
+TurningPoint Lite is installed on all instructor machines.

 If you have graduate students in your course and plan on using clickers contact Stephanie Bossaller to make distribution arrangements.

 If you have any questions or would like to one-on-one help incorporating this into your class or are interested in checking out clickers for departmental meetings, seminars and/or special events.
 Please contact Stephanie Bossaller.

 Electronic instructor evaluations will be sent to students automatically within the first few weeks of course.
 This availability allows students to periodically access and complete evaluations throughout the course.
 If your course is team-taught, please contact Stephanie Bossaller to verify all needed evaluations are accessible to the students.